Molina-Daniel/green-light-red-light-game/README.md

 # Green Light, Red Light 🚦

 Hi!
 This App is a version of the "Red Light, Green Light" children's game.
+Made with love for BBVA and Sngular :)<br/>
 It has three main views:

 - **Home**: Introduce a Player Name and press the Join button.